mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==
+= 3.27.15 April 4, 2026 =
+* Bugfix: Improved CSS rules for rendering images in the ePub design.
+* Enhancement: Added a Design Development helper function for adding featured image thumbnails to TOC.

 = 3.27.14 March 19, 2026 =
 * Enhancement: Updated Freemius to version 2.13.0.